hennessymatt/hennessymatt.github.io/_pages/projects.md

 order: 2
 ---

-We use mathematical methods to learn about the behaviours of fluids and solids.
-We often work with experimental researchers.
-Our portfolio of research projects is always evolving.
-Below you can find a sample of topics we have been thinking about.
+We combine mathematical modelling with experiments to learn about the behaviours of fluids and solids.
+Our portfolio of projects is always evolving, and we are happy to forge new collaborations.
+The projects below give a current overview of our active research themes:

 <div class="projects">